IBM-Blockchain-Archive/fabric-boilerplate/README.md

 > docker-compose up

 This will start up a local blockchain network with two validating peers and a memberservice.
-THis first time you run this script it will take a little while to download the neccesary images.
+The first time you run this script it will take a little while to download the neccesary images.

 You can see if your local blockchain network is running by going to `localhost:7050/chain` in your browser.
 Once the network is up and running open a second terminal and from your WORKSPACE/fabric-boilerplate folder: